storj/storj/docs/design/storagenode-downtime-tracking.md

 ### Estimating offline time

-An independent process has the following configurable parameters:
+Another independent process has the following configurable parameters:

 - Sleep time.
 - Number of nodes to check.